Close Menu

 Ford’s 6-lug bolt pattern has advanced greatly since its introduction in the mid-20th century.
 It’s more than just a technical detail—it’s a key part of what makes Ford trucks and SUVs capable and versatile.

-From the classic F-150 to the modern Bronco, this simple design has helped Ford vehicles tackle tough jobs, go on exciting adventures, and easily handle everyday driving.
+From the classic F-150 to the modern Bronco, this simple design has helped Ford vehicles tackle tough jobs, go on exciting experiences, and easily handle everyday driving.

 The 6-lug pattern perfectly balances strength and practicality, setting it apart from lighter car wheels and heavier truck designs.